cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

   problem set, or you will get a `Address already in use` error.

 * Use port `8080` to access your web server from your own web browser.
-The URL to access it is given by the `hostname50` command.
+The URL to access it is given by the `hostname50` command or is found in the CS50 IDE Stats window by clicking the `CS50` button at the top-right of the workspace.

 * For testing, it's easiest to use `telnet` on your workspace instance using `telnet localhost 8080`.